Tuesday, June 16, 2026

 been the words directed by me by the Frisco

-Freak that tried to save me and my sneakers
+Freak who tried to save me and my sneakers

 from the fresh concrete from across an alley,

-just as I couldn’t focus on what he was saying
+as I failed to focus on what he was saying

 imagining that he’d always said what I thought